JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 This website
 ------
-Here you'll find papers, work in progress, and whatever I'm up to (usually running/climbing, reading, and research).
+Here you'll find papers, work in progress, and whatever I'm up to (usually running/climbing, reading, and writing).
+I think of goals like completing a through hike.
+To reach the objective, you need to minimize "zero days".
+To do that I track daily progress and below there a set of widgets that do just that.

-I tend to keep an ongoing research journal.
-Fully formed ideas become papers.
-The research journal is not that.
-It's where the ideas take form.
-Morover, it's where I answer my own questions.
+Additionally, I like to keep an ongoing research journal.
+It's where ideas take form and I reflect on my own curiousities/questions.
+Some of these ideas go on to be successful research, many don't.